 You may not even be aware that it is now possible to get small under-desk cycles.
 These are small portable units that have only the driver and pedals which means they can be placed under a table or desk for while you are working.
 Something that means you can get a fantastic workout while studying, creating art, or even just surfing the web.

 The great things about these under desk bike is that they are relatively low impact, and you don’t need to engage your core to use them.
-What this means is that they are a fantastic way to start cycling if your fitness isn’t entirely where you’d like it to be right now, or if you are a busy mom and don’t have time to go to the gym.
+What this means is that they are a fantastic way to start cycling for beginners if your fitness isn’t entirely where you’d like it to be right now, or if you are a busy mom and don’t have time to go to the gym.
 You can even place them in front of the TV and peddle away while watching your favorite show, and you’ll barely even notice how many kilometers you are doing!

 Another fitness option when it comes to cycling to consider is mountain biking.
 Of course, to engage in this sport you do need a particular type of bike, one that has amped up suspension, thicker tires, and plenty of gear to make getting up those hills doable too.